NikkelM/Random-YouTube-Video/README.md

 - Run `npm run dev:android` to load the extension in Firefox for Android.
 - Your device or emulator should now open Firefox for Android with the extension loaded.

+### Testing

+The project contains a number of different test suites, for different environments and purposes:

+- All tests: Run with `npm run test:all`
+- Unit tests: Run with `npm test`
+- "Compatibility tests": Run with `npm run test:compatibility` and optionally the `:headless` or `:headful` suffixes
+	- These tests are used to ensure that the extension runs as expected in a live browser environment, for Chrome only at the moment.
+They utilize `puppeteer` to start a browser session and interact with the extension.

 ### Versioning

 The `manifest.json` contains two version numbers: `version` and `version_name`.